fZpHr/ft_irc_42/README.md

-## This project involved collaboration, and my teammate was https://github.com/Luzog78
+## This project involved collaboration, and my teammate was https://github.com/eyJvcy and https://github.com/BenjaminBerkrouber

 ## FT_IRC